mikecinnamon/MLearning/[ML-26] Example - Semantic search of COVID-19 articles.md

 4  [0.038635254, -0.0021972656, -0.007873535, -0....
 0.458840
 ```

-We are interested in the rows where the similarity is highest.
+We are interested in the rows in which the similarity is higher.
 Sorting by this column in descending order and picking the top 20 rows, we get them.

 ```
 In [17]: search_output = df.sort_values(by='similarity', ascending=False).head(20)